-Patients diagnosed with metastatic PC should be classified as high volume/high risk or low volume/low risk based on conventional imaging and prostate cancer biopsy for prognostication (Level of evidence 2, Weak recommendation).
+Patients diagnosed with metastatic PC should be classified as high-volume/high-risk or low-volume/low-risk based on conventional imaging and prostate cancer biopsy for prognostication (Level of evidence 2, Weak recommendation).

-Utilizing data from two large mCNPC/mCSPC trials, SWOG8894 and GETUG15, possible prognostic features suggestive of worse prognosis have been identified and include: appendicular disease (defined as bone lesions in the chest, skull and/or extremities), worse performance status, prostate specific antigen greater than 65, Gleason score of 8 or greater, high alkaline phosphatase (ALP), high pain intensity, anemia, and elevated LDH (4, 5).
-Data from SWOG8894 suggests that appendicular disease is the strongest predictor prognosis whereas GETUG15 suggested, based on univariate analysis, that ALP is the strongest predictor of prognosis (4, 5).
+Using data from two large mCNPC/mCSPC trials, SWOG8894 and GETUG15, possible prognostic features suggestive of worse prognosis have been identified and include: appendicular disease (defined as bone lesions in the chest, skull, and/or extremities), worse performance status, PSA >65, Gleason score ≥8, high alkaline phosphatase (ALP), high pain intensity, anemia, and elevated lactate dehydrogenase (LDH).^{4,5} Data from SWOG8894 suggests that appendicular disease is the strongest predictor prognosis, whereas GETUG15 suggested, based on univariate analysis, that ALP is the strongest predictor of prognosis.^{4,5}

 Recent clinical trials of mCNPC/mCSPC patients have used different pragmatic prognostic factors to stratify prognosis.
 The CHAARTED trial classified PC based on volume of disease.
-'High volume' was defined by the presence of visceral metastases or ≥ 4 bone lesions with ≥ 1 beyond the vertebral bodies and pelvis, and 'low volume' was defined as all other mCNPC/mCSPC (8).
-The LATITUDE trial classified 'high risk' patients based on three different criteria: visceral metastases, ≥ 3 bony metastases or Gleason score ≥ 8 ; high risk was defined as having 2 or more of these criteria whereas low risk was defined having less than 2 (9).
-Interestingly, a comparative study of the classification of each of these trials showed an overall discordance of 18.2% between the CHAARTED and LATITUDE criterion; however, it appears that disease burden (defined radiologically or by PSA) and high grade tumors portend a worse prognosis (10).
+"High-volume" was defined by the presence of visceral metastases or ≥4 bone lesions with ≥1 beyond the vertebral bodies and pelvis, and "low-volume" was defined as all other mCNPC/mCSPC.8 The LATITUDE trial classified "high-risk" patients based on three different criteria: visceral metastases, ≥3 bony metastases, or Gleason score ≥8; high-risk was defined as having two or more of these criteria, whereas low-risk was defined having less than two.9 A comparative study of the classification of each of these trials showed an overall discordance of 18.2% between the CHAARTED and LATITUDE criterion; however, it appears that disease burden (defined radiologically or by PSA) and high-grade tumors portend a worse prognosis.10